Appointat/Responsive-AI-Clusters-in-Supply-Chain/README.md

 ## Prompt Engineering
 We have provided some key LLM prompts.
 In such prompts, we have defined a `TextPrompt` class so that we could enhance development efficiency by adding variables to the prompt.
 During the design and writing process of the prompts, we encountered many difficulties, such as how to make AI aware of concepts like "duration of transition", "clients' shopping preferences," etc., and requiring AI to consider these complex factors during processing, especially when the length of certain prompts exceeds 2k characters.

+There are 3 prompts provided: `Instructor Prompt`, `Assistant Prompt`, and `Format Agent Prompt`.
+The first two will act as the warehouse center and outlet respectively; they will engage in one-on-one dialogue to negotiate the allocation of goods resources together.
+Then, the Format Agent will extract key information from the conversation and output it in JSON format to facilitate communication through APIs and goroutines.

 ### Prompt of AI Instructor in Role-playing
 ``` markdown
 ===== RULES OF ASSISTANT =====